mojotech/torch/README.md

 > This version of Torch (5.x) only supports Phoenix 1.7 and above.
 > See [v4.0](https://github.com/mojotech/torch/tree/v4) if you need support for Phoenix 1.6
-> See [v3.0](https://github.com/mojotech/torch/tree/v3) if you need support for Phoenix 1.5 and below
+> or [v3.0](https://github.com/mojotech/torch/tree/v3) if you need support for Phoenix 1.5 and below.

 Torch is a rapid admin generator for Phoenix applications.
 It creates custom templates and relies